Basically, everything in Linux is a file. But before you are able to edit a file, you must be able to locate it in your system.

 Find files by owner (user)

-If you want to search a file owned by the specific user, you can use the -user option.
-Syntax of the command should be as follows.
+If you want to search for a file owned by a specific user, you can use the -user option.
+The syntax of the command should be as follows.

 find <path> -user <username>

-Suppose you want to search a file at your current directory owned by karim.
-The command should look like as follows.
+Suppose you want to search a file in your current directory owned by vitux.
+The command should look as follows.